 What is Paper Profile?

-Paper Profile is a uniform declaration for presenting key environmental product information.
+Paper Profile is a uniform datasheet for presenting key environmental product information.
 The scope of the reported information is the pulp, paper and paperboard production including also e.g. product composition and emissions.
-In addition, this voluntary-based declaration includes information about environmental aspects of wood procurement and environmental management systems.
+In addition, this voluntary-based datasheet includes information about environmental aspects of wood procurement and environmental management systems.

 What criteria are reported in a Paper Profile?